Cyclotron Radiation Emission Spectroscopy of Electrons from Tritium Beta Decay and $^{83\rm m}$Kr Internal Conversion: Calibration with

-For the $^{\mathrm{83m}}$Kr pre-tritium and post-tritium data sets, the comparison of the summed $\chi^2$ for binned data with that of the MC simulation indicated underfitting.
+For the $^{\mathrm{83m}}$Kr pre-tritium and post-tritium data sets, the comparison of the summed $\chi^2_{\lambda,p}$ for binned data (1211 and 1112, respectively) with the distributions of MC-simulated summed $\chi^2_{\lambda,p}$ values (884$\pm$38, 830$\pm$59) indicated underfitting.
+This tension likely stems from small imperfections in the simulated instrumental resolution, relative to data.
 To account for the uncertainty associated with this tension, the uncertainties for $B$, $p$ and $q$ from the maximum likelihood fit are inflated by 17\% and 5\% for the pre-tritium and post-tritium data sets, respectively.
 These fit uncertainties are combined with the larger uncertainty contributions from $\mathcal{I}$ and gas composition to produce the total uncertainties on $B$, $p$ and $q$.\footnote{When fit uncertainties are inflated to account for underfitting, this increases the total uncertainties on $B$, $p$ and $q$ by only 1.6\%, 0.3\% and 0.1\%, respectively.} Uncertainties on $\mathcal{I}$ are propagated using the sampling-and-refitting method described in \autoref{sec:res-errors-to-Kr}.
 The uncertainty on $\mathcal{I}$ due to SNR$_{\rm max}$ is not propagated to $B$, since those variables are independent.
 SNR$_{\rm max}$ primarily affects the width of $\mathcal{I}$, while $B$ controls the location of the distribution's center; these are two separate moments of $\mathcal{I}$.
 To propagate the uncertainty from gas composition, the $^{\mathrm{83m}}$Kr fits are repeated 300 times while sampling the inputted gas scattering contributions from the distributions defined in \autoref{tab:scattering_fraction_results}.
 The gas composition uncertainties on $B$, $p$ and $q$ are the standard deviations of results from these 300 fits.

 With fit, $\mathcal{I}$, and gas composition uncertainties included, the best estimates of $B$ from $^{\mathrm{83m}}$Kr pre- and post-tritium data differ by 1.6\,$\sigma$.
 Estimates for $p$ and $q$ are not expected to be consistent between the two quad trap data sets, due to a difference in the mean number of tracks per event (see \autoref{sec:scatter_peak_errors}).